-- nRSTI is asserted - nRSTO is asserted and will de-asserts after a minimum of 50 ms. - 3.
-The Applications processor waits for the de-assertion of nBATT_FLT to indicate system power ($V{\rm IN}$) is available. - 4.
-After system power (V{IN}) is turned on, the LP3970 deasserts nBATT_FLT. - The Applications processor asserts SYS_EN, the LP3970 enables the system high-voltage power
+- 1. nRSTI is asserted - 2. nRSTO is asserted and will de-asserts after a minimum of 50 ms. - The Applications processor waits for the de-assertion of nBATT_FLT to indicate system power (V{IN}) is available. - 4.
+After system power (V{IN}) is turned on, the LP3970 deasserts nBATT_FLT. - 5.
+The Applications processor asserts SYS_EN, the LP3970 enables the system high-voltage power

-- supplies.
-The Applications processor starts its countdown timer set to 125 ms. - 6.
-The LP3970 enables the high-voltage power supplies. - Countdown timer expires; the Applications processor asserts PWR_EN to enable the low-voltage power supplies.
-The processor starts the countdown timer set to 125 mS period. - The Applications processor asserts PWR_EN, the LP3970 enables the low-voltage regulators. - Countdown timer expires; If nVDD_FLT is de-asserted the power up sequence continues by enabling the processors 13 MHz oscillator and PLL's. - The Applications processor begins the execution of code.
+- 6. The LP3970 enables the high-voltage power supplies. - Countdown timer expires; the Applications processor asserts PWR_EN to enable the low-voltage power supplies.
+The processor starts the countdown timer set to 125 mS period. - 8.
+The Applications processor asserts PWR_EN, the LP3970 enables the low-voltage regulators. - Countdown timer expires; If nVDD_FLT is de-asserted the power up sequence continues by enabling the processors 13 MHz oscillator and PLL's. - 10.
+The Applications processor begins the execution of code.